floheitzmann/Microsoft-Rewards-Farmer/readme.md

 to complete the search at Bing.
 This project is 100% free to use and open source.
 Feel free to contribute or give me feedback.

-This project was inspired by Project [Microsoft-Rewards-Bot](https://github.com/xMNG/Microsoft-Rewards-Bot), which was written in Python.
+This project was inspired by [Microsoft-Rewards-Bot](https://github.com/xMNG/Microsoft-Rewards-Bot) from [xMNG](https://github.com/xMNG), which was written in Python.
+So that the search queries also build on existing word categories, I use the [wordlists](https://github.com/imsky/wordlists) from [imsky](https://github.com/imsky).

 ## Features
 * Collect points via the Bing search engine
 * Multiple account support
-* Randomized search speeds
+* Configurable random search speeds
+*

 ## Requirements
 * Java 8 or higher versions